ukrainian-serge/CAPSTONE.io/README.md

 <h1  align="center">Database creation with and analysis of Amazon review data</h1>

-The goal of this project is extrapolationg interesting human patterns.
-My intent is to gravitate around digital product reviews vs non-digital product reviews, to compare wether the substrate the media is on effects the way humans review a product title.
-We'll squeeze as much insight as possible out of this and branch off into other categories for anaysis and comparison.
+The final goal of this project is to compare digital vs non-digital book reviews and compare whether the substrate the media is on effects the review.
+We'll squeeze as much insight as possible out of this and branch off into other categories for analysis and comparison.

-Analysis is an excellent field and I've seen some astounding insights that can be massaged out of data; with this project, I intend to do the same.
-The first objective would be starting with really understanding our data.
-To attain this "data knowledge", I thought it would be prudent to undertake the task of creating a database using the data acquired.
-My goal is to design the tables in such a way(the data set being extremely large) that would save precious time if the need to revisit this project and analyze it should arise.
-For this I will use  Python with its handy packages, and my local database management system(psql, PgAdmin).
+The first objective would be starting with really understanding our data, for this I undertake the task of creating a local database with designed table formatted(PostgreSQL) for revisitation of the project.
+Thankfully it was a rather clean dataset as it came from a AWS server which led to the next step of EDA with SQL queries and Python pandas.

+The final visualizations were done with interactive Bokeh charts on a customized Jupyter Notebook.
+The below link leads you to the static HTML webpage, and if you wish, from there you can also view it in the github repo which contains the notebooks themselves.

 <h2 align="center">Brief work sequence overview</h2>